Educate 2 lead

 Program Structure:

-• Five in-person sessions led by a diverse faculty of water industry professionals and general managers
+• Four in-person sessions led by a diverse faculty of water industry professionals and general managers

 • Collaborative curriculum development led by university academics, leadership consultants, and experienced water sector professionals